MARHD/Mini-Drone/README.md

 Build instructions are available [here](./Instructions/README.md)

-Read through the written report to learn how the components were chosen
+Read through the written report to learn how the components were chosen.
+Available [here](./report.pdf)